Kohima: Etymology

+Kohima was originally known as Kewhi–ra.
+People from different places and directions came in search of a place to settle down and formed a homogenous group that necessitated the establishment of a village.
+They named it Kewhira which is derived from the Angami word kephfükewhi which means to "meet and assemble together" and ra means "village" with its area jurisdiction.
+The people of Kewhira are called Kewhimia (mia means people) who are the indigenous inhabitants and hereditarily owned the land of Kewhira.

 History

-Kohima was originally a large village named Kewhira, which is located in the northeastern part of the present day Kohima Urban Area.
+Medieval era

+According to oral history, the historical founder of Kewhira (Kohima Village) was Tsiera (stone defender).
+The village is said to be more than 700 years old and is believed to be the second largest village in Asia.
 The village is divided into four large clans (thinuo): Tsütuonuomia, Lhisemia, Dapfhütsumia and Pfüchatsumia (T, L, D, and P Khel respectively).

 Colonial era

 The East India Company Administration started to expand into Kohima beginning the 1840s.
 The progress made by the company armies in annexing the region continued after the Indian Rebellion of 1857, although now under the auspices of the British Indian Army.
 Kohima was the first seat of modern administration as the Headquarters of Naga Hills District (then under Assam Province) with the appointment of Guybon Henry Damant as Political Officer in 1879.

 Battle of Kohima

 In 1944 during the Second World War the Battle of Kohima along with the simultaneous Battle of Imphal was the turning point in the Burma Campaign.
 For the first time in South-East Asia, the Japanese lost the initiative to the Allies, which the Allies then retained until the end of the war.
 This hand-to-hand battle and slaughter prevented the Japanese Army from gaining a base from which they might have easily gone into the plains of India.

 Kohima has a large cemetery known as the Kohima War Cemetery for the Allied war dead; it is maintained by the Commonwealth War Graves Commission.
 The cemetery lies on the slopes of Garrison Hill, in what was once the Deputy Commissioner's tennis court, which was the scene of intense fighting known as the Battle of the Tennis Court.
 The epitaph carved on the memorial of the 2nd British Division in the cemetery has become world-famous as the Kohima poem.